-The Unexplored Antarctica: Between Two Continents voyage begins in Santiago, Chile (SCL), and ends in Auckland, New Zealand (AKL).
+The Unexplored Antarctica: Between Two Continents voyage begins in Santiago, Chile (SCL), and ends in Lyttelton, New Zealand (nearest airport: Christchurch, New Zealand, CHC).
 We highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
 Recommended flight arrival and departure times are specific to each voyage; consult your Adventure Specialist for guidelines relating to your departure.
 If you would like assistance with international flights, please visit our Booking Flights resource page.

-Economy class group charter flights from Santiago, Chile, to Ushuaia, Argentina, and from Dunedin, New Zealand, to Auckland, New Zealand, are included with this trip’s itinerary; see the Transfers program information listed above under Inclusions.
+An Economy class group charter flight from Santiago, Chile, to Ushuaia, Argentina is included with this trip’s itinerary; see the Transfers program information listed above under Inclusions.
 Charter flights are unique per departure and details will be confirmed in advance.
 The flight to Ushuaia is expected to depart after breakfast on Day 2 of the itinerary.
 There is a luggage limit of 50 lbs (23 kg) checked luggage and 18 lbs (8 kg) cabin baggage on the charter flights for Economy class.
 Additional Economy class baggage allotment can be requested and purchased and is based on availability.
 Business Class seating is available upon request and may incur an additional charge.
 The luggage limit for business class is two 50 lbs (23 kg) checked luggage and 22 lbs (10 kg) cabin baggage.
 On the final day of the itinerary, the ship is scheduled to arrive at the pier and breakfast is held on board.
-Disembarkation follows breakfast, with a transfer to the airport for the charter flight to Auckland.
+Disembarkation follows breakfast.

 Select double-occupancy cabins may be available for single occupancy with a single supplement fee.
 This supplement may vary depending on cabin category and remaining availability per departure.
 A willing-to-share program is not available.
 Triple and quadruple rates may be available in select cabin categories; contact AdventureSmith for details.